Wang-Guohao/Project-sample/Readme.md

 #### Model-Training_and_Tuning
 Refer to Logistic Regression and XGBoost subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1GFtlNPVoSZ1RHcb2DvUzaLY8mEgdqeAV?usp=sharing) for more detail.

+#### Results_Model-Performance_and_Interpretability
+Refer to Results,.... subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1GFtlNPVoSZ1RHcb2DvUzaLY8mEgdqeAV?usp=sharing) for more detail.

+-Include Summary of Results/Discussion and Picture of Results here.

 -Logistic Regression

 ![Image](https://github.com/aimsymposium/Project-sample/blob/main/LogisiticRegression.PNG)